Find Cheap Homeowners Insurance Quotes in Your Area

 - Water damage from extinguishing a fire

-- A leaking roof (coverage would extend only to the home interior, not the roof itself)
+- Leaking roof (coverage would apply only to the home interior, not the roof itself)

-- An accidental overflow of an appliance or fixture (toilet, washing machine, bathtub)
+- Accidental overflow of an appliance or fixture (toilet, washing machine, bathtub)

-- Mold (only when it’s the result of covered water damage)
+- Mold (only as a result of covered water damage)

 Water damage isn’t always covered by your home insurance if it’s not the result of an accident or sudden, unexpected occurrence.
-Neglect or lack of maintenance resulting in water damage will mean you’re personally on the hook for the cost of repairs.
-Certain situations where homeowner’s insurance does not cover water damage are:
+Neglect or lack of maintenance resulting in water damage means you’re personally on the hook for the cost of repairs.
+Certain situations where homeowners insurance does not cover water damage are:

 - Ground seepage